Sixolise17/alx-system_engineering-devops/0x00-shell_basics/README.md

 #### 3-listfiles script display the contents in long format.

 #### 4-listmorefiles script display the contents in long format and shows hidden files.

+#### 5-listfiledigitonly display the contents with user and group IDs displayed numerically.